NOAA-GFDL/fre-python-tools/README.md

 ## Install with miniconda and pip (recommended)
 Some prerequisites require miniconda, so the current recommendation is to install the prerequisites with minconda first, then install fre-python-tools via pip.
-This method has the advantage of pip-installing your local changes.
+This method has the advantage of installing your local changes.

 1. Install dependencies